API

 3. Click Save changes at the bottom of the page.

-Note: You need to add a CNAME record to your DNS following the instructions above for each additional domain.
+Note: Add a CNAME record to your DNS following the instructions above for each additional domain.

 Once the additional domains are set up, you can configure your website to deliver different types of static files from separate domains.